jhauga/curl-manpage/README.md

 ## Details of Test Procefure
 Each local build was tested after the build as followed:
-1. `` php -S localhost:8000`` for serve locally.
+1. `` php -S localhost:8000`` for serving locally.
 2. Manual Steps:
    - Open browser, scrolled, hovered, check "Keep Expanded", resize to minimum, uncheck, and mouseout.

-Below are the results.
-The last nested item marks PASS or FAIL for each list item,
+Below are the test results.

-### I. LOCAL BUILD - Local Build and Tests.
+### I. LOCAL BUILD - Local Site Build
 The website was built locally using:
 1. Ubuntu on Windows 10
    - PASS
 2. Ubuntu on Windows 11
-   -
+   - PASS
 3. Ubuntu Desktop
    - PASS
 4. Mac OS BigSur version 11.6